Lehendss/dotFiles/README.md

 ![nvim](srcs/Neovim-logo.svg.png)

 # NVIM AND TERMINAL CONFIGURATION
-This is repository contains a collections of repos, which helped me to build my own configuration:
+This is repository contains a collection of repos, which helped me to built a personal configuration:

-## Requirements:
+## ⚙️  Requirements

 - [nvim](https://neovim.io/) Installed
 - A plugin Manager: I use [Lazy](https://github.com/folke/lazy.nvim)